Sarah-S-R/Sarah-S-R/README.md

-### Hello there! 👋, Sarah Ryan
+### Hello there! 👋, Sarah here

 ### Entrepreneur in the making

-I'm Sarah, a geologist with a unique blend of business acumen and a long standing passion for technology.
+I'm a geologist with a unique blend of business acumen and a long standing passion for technology.
 Currently I'm on an exciting journey as a student at Get Coding, where I'm diving headfirst into the world of software development.

 **About Me**
 <br>